Skip to content

 Control Center Wi-Fi iPhone

 • Activate your Wi-Fi.
 You need to tap the corresponding Wi-Fi icon in the Control Center.
-The iPhone will automatically connect to the nearest Wi-Fi, as long as you’ve set this in your settings.
+The iPhone will automatically connect to the nearest Wi-Fi, as long as you have set this in your settings.

 What Are the Consequences of This Setting?

-In our test, this setting not only improved Wi-Fi but made it usable on our editor’s iPhone in the home network.
-It’s particularly interesting that you can still make calls. iPhones offer the option for Wi-Fi calling.
+In our test, this setting not only improved Wi-Fi but made it truly usable on our editor’s iPhone in the home network.
+Particularly interesting is that you can still make calls. iPhones offer the option for Wi-Fi calling.

 To do this, simply go to your device’s settings.
 Open “Cellular” and then “Wi-Fi Calling” and activate it.
 However, it may be that with some mobile providers, important functions such as emergency calls are no longer available.

-If iPhone Wi-Fi Remains Poor, Switch to LAN
+If the iPhone Wi-Fi Remains Poor, Switch to LAN

-If the trick presented doesn’t really work, there’s a less convenient but very reliable alternative: A cheap adapter will solve the Wi-Fi problem in any case.
-You need a USB-C to Ethernet adapter, and for older iPhone models, also a Lightning to Ethernet.
+If the suggested trick doesn’t really work, there is a less convenient but very reliable alternative: With an inexpensive adapter, you can solve the Wi-Fi problem in any case.
+You need a USB-C to Ethernet adapter, and for older iPhone models, also a Lightning to Ethernet adapter.

-Connecting your iPhone directly to the router will show an option in the Wi-Fi settings after plugging in.
-It may be necessary to disable Wi-Fi and mobile internet.
+Those who connect their iPhone directly to the router will find an appropriate option in the Wi-Fi settings after connecting.
+However, it may be necessary to disable Wi-Fi and mobile internet.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.